raul23/pyebooktools/README.rst

 |

-And if you want the help message for the whole ``ebooktools`` script:
+And if you want the help message for the whole ``ebooktools.py`` script:

 .. code-block:: terminal